switchupcb/disgo/_contribution/concepts/REQUESTS.md

 In either case, the bot will eventually successfully send all the required requests.
 However, the first case will take 3 batches (1 + 25 + 14), while the second case will only take 2 batches (25 + 15); at the cost of 15 `429 Status Codes`.

 Employing the second strategy is more efficient but could be costly.
-In an actual application, there are other implications to failed requests that we haven't even considered.
+In an actual application, there are other implications to failed requests we haven't considered in this example.

 _Receiving 10,000 `(user) 429 Status Codes` in 10 minutes results in a [Cloudflare Ban](https://discord.com/developers/docs/topics/rate-limits) for approximately one hour._

 ### Solution

-Disgo solves the problem described in the above example using **configurable Rate Limits and Default Buckets**:
+You can use Disgo's **configurable Rate Limits and Default Buckets** to solve the problem described in the previous example:
-- When a request's rate limit is unknown, Disgo will only send as many requests as the configured Default Bucket allows _(1 by default)_.
+- When a request's rate limit is unknown, Disgo only sends as many requests as the configured Default Bucket allows _(1 by default)_.
 - Once the request receives a response, the Default Bucket will be discarded and replaced by the request's actual Rate Limit Bucket _(or nil)_.

-This implementation gives you multiple ways to address the issue described above.
+This implementation gives you multiple ways to address  the problem described in the previous example

 #### Configuring the Route Default Bucket

-If you want to ensure that every request at the **route** level initially sends 25 requests per second, you can set the `DefaultBucket` of the `Client.RateLimiter`.
+You can set the `DefaultBucket` of the `Client.RateLimiter` to initially send 25 requests per second for the **route**.

 ```go
 bot.Config.Request.RateLimiter.SetDefaultBucket(&disgo.Bucket{